appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 ## Prerequisites

-Below are the hardware and OS requirements for self-hosted Appcircle installaion.
+Below are the hardware and OS requirements for self-hosted Appcircle installation.

 ### Supported Linux Distributions